Iryna Mudra: Deputy Minister of Justice of Ukraine

-On May 20, 2022, by Order No. 394 of the Cabinet of Ministers of Ukraine, Iryna Mudra was appointed Deputy Minister of Justice of Ukraine.
+On 20 May 2022, by Order No. 394 of the Cabinet of Ministers of Ukraine, Iryna Mudra was appointed Deputy Minister of Justice of Ukraine.
 The cash crunch has concentrated Ukrainian officials' gaze on Russia's sanctioned oligarchs.
 The government has been working the diplomatic channels since the beginning of June to build political momentum for an accord to make the Russians pay, Deputy Minister of Justice Iryna Mudra 5 July said in an interview from Kyiv.
 "Of course, we are very thankful to our allies for stepping up with financial help," she said.
 "But we do have to admit that it should be the Russians who should pay for all these damages."
 However, there's no readymade legal structure that would allow for seizing frozen Russian assets and sending them to Ukraine, she said, especially since Russia could veto anything at the U.N. level from its perch on the Security Council.
 So instead, the Ukrainian government is aiming to get, at the very least, the global community's "blessing" at the U.N.
 General Assembly in September, Mudra said.
 In addition to Russian assets, Kyiv would also like to see a special tax on transactions with Russia.

-July 7, she stated that the project to digitize the justice system had been postponed for several years.
+On 7 July, Mudra stated that the project to digitize the justice system had been postponed for several years.
 But now, it's time to move as fast as possible, thanks to the roadmap for EU accession.
 On the timing of the reconstruction, Mudra states that the war is still ongoing.
 Still, the important thing is to have a clear and transparent process, which is why they must create a legal context in advance to confiscate the Russian assets.
 In August, Mudra said trials could not be held for Ukrainian prisoners of war.
 At the same time, she that Ukraine records the crimes committed by Russian Federation and uses available international legal opportunities to ensure the rights of Ukrainian defenders held captive by the Russian occupiers.